awslabs/damo/USAGE.md

 Overview
 ========

-`damo` provides a subcommands based interface.
+`damo` provides a subcommands-based interface.
 Every subcommand provides `-h` option, which shows the minimal usage of it.